MichaelSchmidt82/big-data-bonanza/README.md

   - Build, package, and execute a hello world app within a docker container using SBT

 - Spark Workers:
-  - A SMB client worker that can login, read, and filter out (annoying) metadata macOS files.
+  - An SMB client worker that can login, read, and filter out (annoying) metadata macOS files.

 - Kubernetes
   - Created a Deployment which execute the spark hello world app in a single node.